 The Arabic words, Islam and Muslim are closely related while Islam in the verbal noun form means “submission to God” or “surrender to God” and Muslim in the active participle form means “submitter to God” or “one who surrenders to God”.
 Thus, a submitter simply means that someone who has submitted to the will of God and it commonly applies to an adherent to Islam.
 God has instituted certain rites that a submitter should practice to worship Him alone following His guidance as reflected in the following verses cited as examples from the Quran that we may know what we should believe and practice as submitters according to the faith: There is no other god except God.

-[2:128] “Our (Abraham and Ismael) Lord, and make us submitters (both) to You, and from our descendants a submissive community to You.
+[2:128] “Our (Abraham and Ismael) Lord, and make us submitters (both) to You, and from our descendants a community of submitters to You.
 And show us our rites and turn to us.
-Indeed, You are the Redeemer, the Most Merciful.
+Indeed, You are the Redeemer, the Merciful.

 [2:132] And Abraham enjoined his sons and Jacob: “O my sons, God has chosen the religion for you, so do not die except when you are submitters.”